Table of Contents

 However, FinTech solutions do not only use innovations to make the process fast and efficient, these technologies also ensure that each transaction is digitally secure.
 Case in point: PCI-compliant mobile payment providers are required to use encrypted servers to protect both the lender’s and the borrower’s data.
 In addition to that, customers’ credit card data and personal information are safeguarded through Card.io technology.

 FinTech provides a lot of options and convenience for interested borrowers.
-As a result, lending businesses that offer digital services can expect rapid growth for the years to come.
+As a result, lending businesses that offer digital services can expect rapid growth in the years to come.

 Guest Contributor: Jillian Bridges